tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Bing-Image-Search/quickstarts/ruby.md

 ---
-title: 'Gyors útmutató: Keresse meg a Bing Image Search REST API és a Ruby --lemezképek'
+title: 'Quickstart: Search for images REST API and Ruby - Bing Image Search'
 titleSuffix: Azure Cognitive Services
-description: Ez a rövid útmutató segítségével kép keresési kérelmeket küldjön a Bing Image Search REST API Ruby használatával, és JSON-válaszok kap.
+description: Use this quickstart to send image search requests to the Bing Image Search REST API using Ruby, and receive JSON responses.
 services: cognitive-services
 documentationcenter: ''
 author: aahill